 Q: Could my short-term savings earn more?

 A: Heck, yeah.
 You might have noticed that banks are suddenly gunning for your attention with attractive interest rates on high-yield checking/savings accounts, CDs, and money market accounts.
 The deals make mincemeat of the paltry interest rates offered on traditional checking/savings vehicles.
-You could spend hours comparing and contrasting account minimums and other details.
-But we did the homework already in the September issue of GreenLight.
-(A subscription includes access to all back issues and more.)
+Take some time to compare and contrast account minimums and other details.

 Q: Is there a painless way to see some real everyday savings?